There are TONS of misconceptions out there about the Jewish Bar/Bat Mitzvah ceremony.

 If the ceremony is held on a Monday or a Tuesday (the other days we read from the Torah) – then Tefillin is allowed and they’ll wear it on during their Aliyah.

 As for the Tallit – it varies by community.
-In some communities (mostly Sephardic) Jewish men start wearing a Tallit from their Bar Mitzvah, while in other communities (mostly Ashkenazi) – they start wearing it after they get married.
+In Sephardic communities, boys wear a Tallit starting from their Bar Mitzvah (at the age of 13), while in Ashkenazi communities – men wear a Tallit only after they get married.